-The Government Regulatory Practice Initiative (G-REG) focuses on developing people capability, organisational capability, and building a professional community of regulators.
+The Government Regulatory Practice Initiative (G-Reg) focuses on developing people capability, organisational capability, and building a professional community of regulators.
 Our cross-sector Partners Group enables us to see both the current issues and the broader horizon.

-Sanjai is General Manager of the Consumer Protection and Standards branch at the Ministry of Business, Innovation and Employment.
+Sanjai is General Manager of the Market Integrity branch at the Ministry of Business, Innovation and Employment.
 Sanjai brings over 30 years of public sector experience to the role, principally involved in administering and enforcing regulations and related statutory delegations.
 Sanjai holds a Bachelor of Arts and a Masters of Public Administration that focused on service delivery issues in the public sector.
-Sanjai has been the Chairperson of the G-REG Secretariat and Steering Group since its inception five years ago.
+Sanjai is the Chair of G-Reg’s Regulatory Reference Group

 Keith has been the Chief Executive and Director of Maritime NZ since 5 December 2011 and joins the Civil Aviation Authority as it’s next Director of Civil Aviation and Chief Executive in February 2021.

 He has worked in the public sector since 1977 and brings extensive leadership experience in a number of policy and operational senior leadership positions in regulation, compliance and response.

 Susan is the Senior Advisor for the Sector Improvement team at Taituarā — Local Government Professionals Aotearoa.
 Her passion is to encourage and promote quality Local Government practices and to see communities flourish.
 Susan has a bachelor’s degree in commerce and administration and has completed resource management law study at Victoria University.
 Since graduating she has spent six years in committee advisory roles, most recently in Democratic Services at Hutt City Council.